Home | Inspirations | Top 5 Dog Friendly Holiday Cottages

 Top 5 Dog Friendly Holiday Cottages

-Published on 6 Jan 2025 by Gwion Llwyd
+Published on 13 Feb 2026 by Gwion Llwyd

 We love our four-legged friends here at Dioni, and we know you do too.
 Almost half of all our holiday cottage bookings are made by fellow dog lovers who are looking for a dog friendly place to stay.
 Dogs are very much valued members of our holiday tribe.

-You probably already know that North Wales is a fantastic place to holiday with your pooch: our rural community is very dog friendly, with the majority of pubs, cafés, shops and other attractions that are welcoming to well-behaved pets.
+You probably already know that Wales is a fantastic place to holiday with your pooch: our rural community is very dog friendly, with the majority of pubs, cafés, shops and other attractions that are welcoming to well-behaved pets.

-And of course, with all its big mountains-and-coast landscapes, North Wales is a wonderful place to go walking with your four-legged friend too – there’s so much space to explore and sniff around.
+And of course, with all its big mountains-and-coast landscapes, Wales is a wonderful place to go walking with your four-legged friend too – there’s so much space to explore and sniff around.
 Just remember to keep your dog on a lead whenever you are near livestock.
 We love our farm animals too.

-If the wagging tails are anything to go by, we reckon dogs just love their holidays in North Wales.
+If the wagging tails are anything to go by, we reckon dogs just love their holidays in Wales.
 Take a look at our top 5 dog friendly cottages for your next holiday.

 Elegant 18th Century Country House with Cader Idris views | Cefn-Y-Maes